KenWillmott/integrator-v6/README.md

 V6.03 --> 100SP1T1B4M7QE

-are preferred, since those configurations require no board or BOM modifications
+are preferred, since those configurations require no board or BOM modifications.
+However, V6.02 may be deprecated soon, since it's easier to modify V6.03 for either switch type.